Kristin Cooper

-Kristin Bernhardt Cooper (born July 19, 1956) is an American lawyer who has been First Lady of the state of North Carolina since January 1, 2017.
+Kristin Cooper (née Bernhardt; born July 19, 1956) is an American lawyer who served as First Lady of North Carolina from 2017 to 2025.

 Raised in Oklahoma City, Cooper moved to North Carolina to earn a Juris Doctor from Campbell Law School in 1982.
 After working as a staff attorney with the North Carolina General Assembly, she married Democratic Party politician Roy Cooper.
 Since 2003, she has worked professionally as a guardian ad litem for foster children.

 Roy Cooper was elected governor of North Carolina in 2016.
-Kristin Cooper, as the North Carolina First Lady, expanded the scope of her role and has focused on issues such as child poverty, hunger, literacy, and abuse, as well as the arts.
+Kristin Cooper, as the North Carolina First Lady, expanded the scope of her role and focused on issues such as child poverty, hunger, literacy, and abuse, as well as the arts.

 Early life and education

 Cooper was born on July 19, 1956, to Geri Bernhardt, an artist, and Captain Samuel C. Bernhardt, a physician and Vietnam veteran who served with the Mobile Army Surgical Hospital during the Vietnam War.
 She grew up with three younger sisters in Oklahoma City, Oklahoma, and attended public schools.

 She received her undergraduate degree from the University of Oklahoma.
 After moving to North Carolina, she graduated with a Juris Doctor from Campbell University's Norman Adrian Wiggins School of Law in 1982.
 She later said that law school represented the only possible educational path, besides becoming a professor, that combined her multipotential interests in reading, writing, and history.